Durand Line: A Historic Boundary & Powerful Diplomacy 1893

 Table of Contents

 The Durand Line is a significant, but controversial, border separating Afghanistan and Pakistan.
 It was established in 1893 by Sir Mortimer Durand, a British diplomat, and Abdur Rahman Khan, the Emir of Afghanistan.
-The border stretches roughly 2,640 kilometers (1,640 miles) from the Iranian border in the west to the Chinese border in the east.
+The border stretches roughly 2,640 kilometres (1,640 miles) from the Iranian border in the west to the Chinese border in the east.
 This border was created to define the spheres of influence between British India and Afghanistan, aiming to improve diplomatic relations and trade.

 Because the line was drawn based on political considerations, not ethnic or tribal boundaries, It divided the Pashtun communities, a major ethnic group residing on both sides of the border.

-The Durand Line’s legitimacy has been a point of contention for Afghanistan, particularly regarding its enforcement and impact on Pashtun aspirations for unification.
+The Line’s legitimacy has been a point of contention for Afghanistan, particularly regarding its enforcement and impact on Pashtun aspirations for unification.

 Despite the controversy, It remains the internationally recognized border between Afghanistan and Pakistan.